 But when faced with off-the-charts-angry customers, truly the only effective response is to remain calm.

-There are certainly techniques one can implement to learn to be calmer, but in a call centre situation you don’t need or want a hot head working your phones.
+There are certain techniques one can implement to learn to be calmer, but in a call centre situation, you don’t need or want a hot head working your phones.

 How?
 You can’t really yell at your candidate to truly test their level of calmness, but you can ask them to do a quick presentation, and see how stressed they get.